Yoctol/bottender/docs/APIReference-LineContext.md

 ## sendText

-Send text to the owner of then session.
+Send text to the owner of the session.

 **Parameters**